- What Is a PEO?

 A temporary staffing service recruits employees and assigns them to clients to support or supplement the client’s workforce in special work situations such as employee absences, temporary skill shortages, or seasonal workloads.
 These workers are traditionally only a small portion of the client’s workforce.
 PEO Canada contractually assumes and manages employer HR duties for the majority of a client’s workforce.
 Generally, work-site employees participate in the PEO’s full range of employee benefits (i.e., health, dental, and life insurance, and retirement savings plans).

 Employees seek financial security, quality health insurance, a safe working environment, and opportunities for retirement savings.
 When a company works with PEO Canada, it shows that the company cares about its employees.
-Job satisfaction and productivity increase when employees are provided with professional human resource services, training, employee manuals, safety services, and improved communications.
+Job satisfaction and productivity increase when employees are provided with professional human resource programs, training, employee manuals, safety services, and improved communications.
 And, in many cases, a PEO Canada relationship provides employees with an expanded employee benefits package, which may include a GRSP (Group Retirement Savings Plan), life insurance, disability insurance, discount plans, a health care spending account, access to assigned specialists, and more.

 Frequently, a PEO Canada arrangement is the only opportunity for employees of many small businesses to receive Fortune 500-quality employee benefits like health insurance, dental, life insurance, retirement savings plans, and additional employee benefits.
 Without PEO Canada, a small business can neither afford nor manage these benefits to the same level as larger companies.